qala-io/java-course/docs/programme/db-pools.md

 The fact that you don't use JNDI doesn't mean you can't use Tomcat's DB Pool - it's in the classpath of Tomcat so your app has access to those classes.
 But only if it's deployed and not if you're running tests.
-To fix this you can add a to `org.apache.tomcat:tomcat-jdbc`.
+To fix this you can add a dependency `org.apache.tomcat:tomcat-jdbc`.
 This way it's going to be accessible both to tests and deployed app.
-But we don't want to duplicate the same classes and jar's - it's present in Tomcat itself and it's present in war file.
+But we don't want to duplicate the same classes - they're present in Tomcat itself and also are present in the war file.
-Find a way to add so that the code compiles, tests pass but extra lib is not included into war file.
+Find a way to add the dependency so that the code compiles and the tests pass but extra lib is not included into the war file.

 # Literature